Fora’s Take

-Modern-day Tokyo is a beautiful chaos of ideals from the far east clashing with influences from the west becoming one of the most unique locations in the world.
-The LARGEST City in the world that has it all.
-Incredible architecture, vast and diverse food culture, the latest trends in fashion, Mecca of anime and pop culture, the latest technology and one of the cleanest cities you will likely ever set foot in.
-It's the center of everything in Japan.
-Featuring two major international airports and the most sophisticated and punctual railway system in the world!
-Even with all of the advancement of time, it still preserves the culture and ways of its past and you will experience that through the kindness and welcoming attitude of the locals.
+Modern-day Tokyo is a beautiful chaos of ideals from the far east clashing with influences from the west, making it one of the most unique locations in the world.
+This city has it all: incredible architecture, vast and diverse food culture, the latest trends in fashion, mecca of anime, the latest technology and one of the cleanest cities you will likely ever set foot in.
+It's the center of everything in Japan, featuring two major international airports and the most sophisticated and punctual railway system in the world!
+Even with all of its advancement, Tokyo still preserves the culture and ways of its past, and visitors will surely experience this through the kindness and welcoming attitude of the locals.

 The Fora Difference